 The Karlsruhe pilot has been embedded in the celebrations for the 200th birthday of the bicycle invention (Carl Drais invented the bicycle in Karlsruhe in 1817).
 At the event ‘FahrradFestival’ at the end of May 2017, the pilot team did contact citizens for participating in a first testing phase of the participative method ‘PPGIS’ (Public Participation-Geo Information System) and for recruiting participants for the second participative method “Future Workshop” in September 2017.
 Afterwards, citizens had the possibility to further test the PPGIS online in June and July 2017 and contributed to the further development of this method.
 By participating in the Future Workshop in September, citizens were invited to discuss the situation of eBike usage in Karlsruhe, especially regarding energy-related issues, with representatives from the municipality and relevant local economy.
 Both the possibility for test usage of the PPGIS and the invitation to the Future Workshop were announced primarily by the communication channels of the pilot team partners (websites, newsletters) as well as by the municipality (website, newsletter, PR).

 MAIN STAKEHOLDERS INVOLVED

-Key actor in the pilot is the Municipality of Karlsruhe, since the offices of the city are responsible and authorized for e.g. the planning of bicycle tracks or the charging stations infrastructure.
-Furthermore, the municipality is the main interface for the pilot project team regarding the contact to the citizenry.
+Key stakeholder in the pilot was the Municipality of Karlsruhe, since the offices of the city are responsible and authorized for e.g. the planning of bicycle tracks or the charging stations infrastructure.
+Furthermore, the municipality has been the main interface for the pilot project team regarding the contact to the citizenry.

 MORE ON KARLSRUHE PILOT: